p3idcloud/scanbot-lite/frontend/README.md

 ## Next.js deployment

-Firstly, create a new file named `.lyrid-definition.yml` at your Next.js root directory.
+Firstly, double check file named `.lyrid-definition.yml` at your Next.js root directory.
 Here's an example of the file:

 ```
 # path: ./.lyrid-definition.yml